Revisiting light propagation over (loop) quantum Universe: Introduction

-which consists of the Hamiltonian $\hat{H_0}$ for a free atom and operator $\hat{V}$, which describes the interaction of the atom with the electromagnetic field.
-In the last term, we have the electromagnetic Hamiltonian $\hat{H}_{EM}$.
-The interaction term is taken to be of the form
+where $\widehat{H}_0$ denotes the Hamiltonian of a free atom and $\widehat{V}$ represents the operator describing the interaction between the atom and the electromagnetic field.
+The last term, $\widehat{H}_{\rm EM}$, corresponds to the Hamiltonian of the electromagnetic field itself.
+When the perturbed quantum state of the atom is constructed, one can compute the electric dipole moment $\langle \mathbf{\widehat{p}} \rangle$ and extract the frequency-dependent linear susceptibility $\chi(\omega_p)$; see Appendix~\ref{app-CDMMaterials} for explicit relations, while further details are contained in \cite{solyom2008fundamentals,Boyd:2008eba}.

-where $\mathbf{\hat{\mu}} = - e \mathbf{\hat{r}}$ is the electric-dipole moment operator and $e$ is the electric charge.
-Through the use of perturbation theory, we now seek a solution to Schrödinger’s equation in the form

-to the first order of perturbation.
-To calculate the first order perturbation, we make use of the fact that the solutions of free electromagnetic Hamiltonian $\hat{H}_{EM}$, are composed of the plane waves $\mathbf{E}(t) = \sum_p \mathbf{E}(\omega_p) e^{-i\omega_p t }$.
-Then, we can calculate the matrix elements of the perturbing Hamiltonian as follows,